-As mentioned above, an applicant may submit the first twenty-five pages and last twenty-five pages of object code.
+As mentioned above, an applicant may submit the first twenty-five pages and last twenty-five pages of object code, together with ten or more consecutive pages of source code.
 In such cases, the applicant must state in writing that the object code contains copyrightable authorship, and the applicant must request registration under the Rule of Doubt.
 When completing the online application, this statement should be provided in the Note to Copyright Office field.
 When completing a paper application, this statement should be provided in a cover letter.
 If the object code contains the copyright notice for the program, the applicant should submit the portion of the code where the notice appears.
 The notice should be underlined or highlighted, and the content of that notice should be decoded and presented in words and numbers that are comprehensible to the Registration Program.

-If the applicant submits object code, the registration specialist will examine the object code and will determine whether the other formal and legal requirements for registration have been satisfied.
+If the applicant submits a deposit containing object code, the registration specialist will examine the object code and will determine whether the other formal and legal requirements for registration have been satisfied.
 However, the specialist will not make any determination concerning the copyrightability of the object code.
 Instead, the specialist will accept the applicant's assertion that the object code contains copyrightable authorship and will register the program under the Rule of Doubt.
-This limitation will be reflected on the certificate of registration and in the online public record with an annotation, such as: "Regarding deposit: registration made under Rule of Doubt."
+This limitation will be reflected on the certificate of registration and in the online public record with an annotation, such as: "Regarding deposit: Registration made under Rule of Doubt."
 See 37 C.F.R. § 202.20(c)(2)(vii)(B).